gruevyhat/ik/m6ik.md

 ### Hinderances

 * Jingoistic (Minor/Major): The character with this Hindrance dislikes people from other cultures and believes his own culture to be vastly superior.
 He can’t help belittling other cultures and praising the virtues of his own at every opportunity.
 A character taking the Minor version of this Hindrance has a –2 Charisma among cultures other than his own.
 The penalty increases to –4 for the Major Hindrance.
-In both cases, the character may not use Leadership Perks with “foreigners” unless he has worked with them for at least one week and succeeded at a Persuasion check.
+In both cases, the character may not use Leadership Abilities with “foreigners” unless he has worked with them for at least one week and succeeded at a Persuasion check.
 (May repeat the check once per week until successful.)
 * Cultural Enmity (Minor): The character was raised in an environment that fostered a long-standing enmity with some other culture or locale.
 Whenever dealing with someone from that locale, both individuals suffers –2 penalty to their Charisma scores due to these deep-rooted and long-standing prejudices.
 * Disowned (Minor): Your hero did something disgraceful or scandalous in the past, bringing shame or embarrassment on your family.
 As a result, you have been disowned and your family refuses to acknowledge you.
 Your hero’s starting Status is modified by –1 and starting funds are reduced by half.
 If also suffering from the Poverty Hindrance, your hero receives only 25% starting funds.
 (Only if you use the Status rules)